 The Commission directed recommendations to develop work plans to a number of agencies.
 Resources are often shifted between competing civil rights responsibilities without formal accountability to statutory obligations.
 This concern arose with DOJ's Civil Rights Division (CRD) and its Coordination and Review Section (CORS), which has oversight for federal agencies with civil rights enforcement responsibilities, for example.
-The Commission asked CRD to create a formal planning process detailing the activities of each section and their relationship to the mission and goals of the Division; to require each section to prepare a section work plan; to review the section work
+The Commission asked CRD to create a formal planning process detailing the activities of each section and their relationship to the mission and goals of the Division; to require each section to prepare a section work plan; to review the section work plans; and to submit a management plan to DOJ for review.96

-&lt;sup>120 Ibid., pp. 24, 285-86; USCCR, Education Report, Vol. I, pp. 188-89, 253-54.
+&lt;sup>88 Ibid., pp. 24, 285-86; USCCR, Education Report, Vol. I, pp. 188-89, 253-54.

-&lt;sup>121 USCCR, Health Care Report, Vol. II, pp. 24, 285-86.
+USCCR, Health Care Report, Vol. II, pp. 24, 285-86.